ncusato/oic/oic-obp-queries/build-connection-to-obp/build-connection-to-obp.md

 ![Menu options for connections](images/select-rest.png)

+## Task 2: Create REST adaptor

-8. Fill out the connection details as such:
+1. Fill out the connection details as such:

     ```
     Name: OBPBalanceTransfer